 5. Identify new growth strategies.

 Having a clear, viable growth strategy is critical for companies looking to develop and sell new products and services.
 As an innovation consultant, you could work alongside organizations to provide valuable direction for the demand and development of new offerings and ways to grow their businesses.

 Having a strong team is important for any organization focused on innovation.
 As an innovation consultant, you can provide much-needed guidance to support employee development for evolving organizations.

-Recognizing where some organizational systems may be falling short, and preventing creative ideas and problem-solving.
-If an organization’s team is spending precious time finding workarounds to broken systems, they have less capacity to truly innovate in ways that can create growth opportunities for their company.
+Before you build an innovative culture, you'll need to recognize where the original system falls short, limiting creative ideas and problem-solving.
+If an organization’s team spends precious time finding workarounds to broken systems, they have less capacity to truly innovate.

 Training Plans to Close Skill Gaps